59 Simple Life Hacks for Dog Owners

 9. Stop Dog Hair From Clogging the Drain With a Baby Wipe

-When you bathe your dog does their hair clog up your drain?
+When you bathe your dog does their hair end up clogging up your drain?
 Use a baby wipe to help stop the dog hair from clogging it up.

 10. Make Your Own Pet Bed Out of a Sweatshirt

-Want a simple comfy place for your dog to chill out?
-Make this super cool dog bed out of a sweatshirt & pillow.
+Want to give your dog a nice comfy spot to sleep without having to buy a dog bed from the store?
+Make them this super cool dog bed out of a sweatshirt & pillow.

 11. Use a Roll of Packing Tape to Pick Up Loose Pet Fur

 Do your clothes pick up dog hair like crazy?
-If you don’t have a lint roller use some packing tape to pick loose fur off of your clothes.
+Don’t have a lint roller on hand?
+One of my favorite life hacks for dog owners is using packing tape to pick off all that dog hair that gets all over your clothes.

 12. Create a Barrier to Keep Your Dog Out of the Litterbox

 Does your dog go straight for the littler box?
 He’s not alone, lots of dogs are attracted to kitty litter.
-Keep your dog from getting into the litter by elevating the box or creating a simple barrier so they can’t get in.
+Keep your dog from getting into the litter by elevating the box, creating a barrier around the box, or by using a covered litter box that your dog can’t get into.